rachelponce/ChompSci/Sprint3.md

 ```
 api.POST("/signin", signIn)
 ```
 Once a user has signed up and created an account, they are able to sign in to the platform where they can access their personal dashboard with more information about them and are granted more functionality across the application.
 In this process, users will input two of the five parameters they input when first signing up, their UF email and their password.
 This information will be passed to the backend and compared with the information stored in the database.
 If both the email and password exist and belong to the same user, the user will be verified as a valid user logging in.
+Otherwise, an error will be returned for invalid credentials.

 ### User Object
 ```